 arrogance and corruption.

-For many years, the Shaman worked in secret.
-Freed of the Jedi’s
+For many years, the Shamans worked in secret.
+Freed from the Jedi’s

 restrictions, they delved into new ways of utilizing the Force.
 The

 rest of the survivors of the Cathedral Ship sought to build homes upon their